rook/rook/design/ceph/object/store.md

   ...
 ```

-If needed, create additional pool to use it in custom StorageClass, for example `GLACIER` and `REDUCED_REDUNDANCY`:
+If needed, create additional pool to use it in custom StorageClass, for example `GLACIER`:
 > [!NOTE]
 > Ceph allows arbitrary name for StorageClasses, however some clients/libs insist on AWS names so it is recommended to use one of the [valid x-amz-storage-class values](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html#API_PutObject_RequestSyntax) for better compatibility:
 >